zeitgeistpm/zeitgeist/zeitgeist.md

 markets.
 A prediction market, as Zeitgeist implements them, is a permissionless speculative market that allows anyone to pose a question about a future occurrance and other individuals to trade on the outcomes.
-Zeitgeist's native currency, the Z8, is used as bonds for creating and resolving markets, as well as the default trading pair for all markets.
-Additionally, Zeitgeist implements a robust governance protocol around its core functionality that allows Z8 holders to participate, vote, and ultimately sway the direction of the network in perpetuity.
+Zeitgeist's native currency, the ZGE, is used as bonds for creating and resolving markets, as well as the default trading pair for all markets.
+Additionally, Zeitgeist implements a robust governance protocol around its core functionality that allows ZGE holders to participate, vote, and ultimately sway the direction of the network in perpetuity.